FernLeafie/Ferns-Fancy-Inventory/supplementary material/publishing details/FFI Description.md

 ## Contributors
  - [Szedann](https://modrinth.com/user/Szedann) - He helps from time to time

-Do you also wish to contribute? join the discord and talk to us there!
+Do you also wish to contribute?
+Join the discord and talk to us there!
 Contributions can be anything from helping translate FFI into another language, to contribute with updated or new mod support.
 ## Credits
 Part of the vanilla section of this resource pack comes from: